Big Brother (British TV series) series 5: Prizes

-The thirteen Housemates in the game are competing for the grand prize, which eventually amounted to £63,500.
+The thirteen Housemates in the game were competing for the grand prize, which eventually amounted to £63,500.
 Each week, the Housemates attempted to complete various tasks assigned by Big Brother in exchange for a weekly budget, which they used to buy food and luxuries; this included buying things such as alcohol and cigarettes.

 House

 The Big Brother house has been located at Elstree Studios, Borehamwood, Hertfordshire since Big Brother 3 onward.
 To go along with the format change of the "evil" Big Brother this year, the house was much smaller in size.
 The house was one-third smaller, and featured an elevated floor and a lowered ceiling, adding a feeling of claustrophobia.
 The kitchen remained simple, with only necessities such as an oven (on which the only reference of time was located in the entire house), fridge, and sink.
 There was only one bedroom, and housemates were required to go through the garden to get to the bedroom.
 With eight single beds and two double beds, housemates were forced to share beds, and when a Housemate was evicted from the series, their bed was removed from the house, effectively preventing bed swapping.
 The showers in the bathroom this season were made of glass which led out into the garden, thus providing Housemates with no privacy.
 The Diary Room this season featured a red and blue background, with a large red chair which was attached to the wall.
 Big Brother 5 was the first series to not feature the chickens in the backyard.
 The house for this series was later described as being "horrible", with a member of production stating it was "designed to be as uncomfortable as possible, with none of the luxury gadgets of previous years."